-To find your full retirement age, use the Social Security Agency’s retirement calculator.
+To find your full retirement age, use the Social Security Administration’s retirement calculator.

 How can I apply for Social Security?

 Applying for Social Security benefits can most easily be done online.
-Just visit the Social Security Agency’s application page.
+Just visit the Social Security Administration’s application page.

 Make sure you have the necessary information and paperwork available, including, but not limited to, your birth certificate, tax forms, military papers, and bank information.